 And despite Dirk Nowitzki’s having opted out of his contract this week, the “get it to Dirk” play figures to remain the main play in Dallas for a few more years.
 Opting out is just an option Nowitzki has, so he chose it.
 He’ll probably get to make a little extra money for his retirement.
 He’s been a Dallas Maverick since they drafted him in 1998.
 Rumors about him flying off to Golden State notwithstanding, Nowitzki will in all likelihood remain a lifelong Mavs man.
 Consider this:

-"Dirk gets to do what Dirk wants," Mavs owner Mark Cuban said recently about the possibility that Nowitzki would opt out.
-"He's earned it."The BEST SALES on Amazon NOW ]
+“Dirk gets to do what Dirk wants,” Mavs owner Mark Cuban said recently about the possibility that Nowitzki would opt out.
+“He’s earned it.”Up to 70% off on Hottest Amazon Deals]